omg. just where do i even start. pictures, kim. always start with pictures. :0)

 So here's the thing about the milkweed plant, my gardenerloves, it does not look pretty 100% of the time!
 But when you start to understand the intricate workings of the most common visitors, you'll see the little ecosystem that works in perfect balance for the health and wellbeing of the species that represents, imho, the pinacle of the project.
 IF THE ENDOFTHESEASON BOTHERS YOU, CUT IT BACK!
 Don't let it deter you from hosting this lovely plant, just cut it back when it becomes unsightly.

 and haveyoueverseen a Monarch chrysallis? these lovely hidden, jewel encrusted miracles of nature! they've got to be one of the most ornate and exquisite products of nature that i've ever laid eyes on.
 They're these bright green lit treasures when they're fresh.
-Literally with a little gold trim. :0) As the Monarch inside gets closer to completion of its' metamorphosis' completion, the chrysallis itself becomes more transparent and you can see the bold lines of the wings showing through.
+Literally with a little beaded gold trim. :0) As the Monarch inside gets closer to completion of its' metamorphosis' completion, the chrysallis itself becomes more transparent and you can see the bold black lines of the wings showing through.
 The explosion and reconfiguraition of a freshly hatched Monarch is really an amazing thing to watch.
-I had that pleasure my second year as a Master Gardener. (that's a whole 'nother post.
+I had that distinct pleasure in my second year as a Master Gardener. (that's a whole 'nother post.
 But I got pics to show u!!) :0D

 If you don't think Monarchs are aMAZING yet - let's talk about MIGRATION!